online submission instructions

 A set of guidelines for preparing figures is available.
 Figures should be prepared using one of the file formats listed above.

-If your article reports a macromolecular crystal structure determination, you will be asked to supply the PDB/NDB deposition code for your structure during the submission process.
+If your article reports a macromolecular structure determination, you will need to upload the PDB code and name of your structure, the full PDB validation report and the relevant supporting information (see above) during the submission procedure.

-Other supplementary materials (e.g. videos) may be submitted; for a full list of allowed file types, click here.
+Other supporting information (e.g. videos) may be submitted; for a full list of allowed file types, click here.

 What is an mmCIF?